There are several grounds why a Florida court may decide not to probate a will:

 False assumptions in undue influence cases

 Just because a beneficiary didn’t get what he/she expected is not conclusive.
 Testators are not required to give their assets to anyone in particular.
 Often, a testator has good reasons for leaving someone out of a will or for giving them less than that person expected.
-For example, a testator may have already given that person assets by gift.
-The testator may fell that the beneficiary objecting to the will already has enough funds
+For example, a testator may have already given those personal assets by gift.
+The testator may fell that the beneficiary objecting to the will already have enough funds

 How to prove undue influence